Devotions in Mark: A Few Resources

 The Bible – Should go without say.
 However, many times, many teachers, preachers, and small group leaders (myself included) will “cut straight to the chase” and engage the commentary instead of engaging the Word of God.
 Remember, the commentaries are not without error—they are the observations of the author.
 Slow down, pray, read, chew and meditate.

-The Gospel of Mark (NICNT) by William L. Lane – Incredible thorough and wonderfully written, Dr. Lane walks the reader masterfully through not only the Gospel but the perspective of the writer Mark.
+‘Family Devotions: Mark’ (NICNT) by William L. Lane – Incredible thorough and wonderfully written, Dr. Lane walks the reader masterfully through not only the Gospel but the perspective of the writer Mark.

 Calvin’s Commentary on the Synoptic Gospels (Matthew, Mark, Luke) by John Calvin – I like to keep an old school commentary for better perspective.
 (Note: if you don’t find the exact passage in this commentary, just locate the commentary for the similar passages in Matthew and Luke.